Faculty Spotlight: Professor Jeanine DiTomasso

-Meet Professor DiTomasso, a director of development at neighborhood music school in Boyle Heights and a Lecturer at Cal State LA.
-Professor Ditomasso currently teaches youth agency administration (YAA) and will teach the same course in the Fall.
-She looks forward to connecting with students who are just beginning their careers to set a foundation for their next step in the field.
+Meet Professor DiTomasso, a director of development at a neighborhood music school in Boyle Heights and a Lecturer at Cal State LA.
+Professor Ditomasso currently teaches youth agency administration (YAA) and will lead the same course in the Fall.
+She looks forward to connecting with students just beginning their careers to set a foundation for their next step in the field.
 She mentioned her favorite part of teaching at Cal State LA was the students and opening up discussions about real challenges they are experiencing in non-profits and learning from each other.
-Professor DiTomasso encourages students who are interested in YAA to advocate for themselves and to have patience.
-Professor DiTomasso suggests those interested in non-profit organizations be confident in the skills that they have and believe in the mission of the organization.
+Professor DiTomasso encourages students interested in YAA to advocate for themselves and have patience.
+Professor DiTomasso suggests those interested in non-profit organizations be confident in their skills and believe in the organization's mission.
 In Professor DiTomasso’s free time, she loves camping, cooking, hiking, and exploring California with her family.
-We encourage you to reach out to Professor DiTomasso to learn more about her journey.
+We encourage you to contact Professor DiTomasso to learn more about her journey.

 Alumni Spotlight: Mariana Gomez

 Mariana graduated from Cal State LA with her BA in 2017 and her MA in 2019 in Child and Family Studies.
-Mariana was inspired to pursue a master’s degree because of her family, who worked hard and told her to go for her dreams and be her best.
-In addition, Dr. Kouyoumdjian was very supportive and had high expectations of her which motivated her to be her best self while in the program.
+Mariana was inspired to pursue a master’s degree because her family worked hard and told her to go for her dreams and be her best.
+In addition, Dr. Kouyoumdjian was very supportive and had high expectations of her, which motivated her to be her best self while in the program.
 Mariana chose to pursue child development because she was passionate about providing quality education for all children.
-Once Mariana graduated, she became a preschool teacher and then became a preschool director.
+Once Mariana graduated, she became a preschool teacher and a preschool director.
 Mariana loves her position because it has challenged her differently and shows her more behind the scenes when running the center.
-Mariana was surprised by how many different roles a director has such as the business side of the center.
-Mariana is currently working on a research paper with Dr. Kouyoumdjian and Dr. Morales-Chicas researching mentoring for Latinos in S.T.E.M and what they experienced from early childhood up to higher education.
+Mariana was surprised by how many different roles a director has, such as the business side of the center.
+Mariana is currently working on a research paper with Dr. Kouyoumdjian and Dr. Morales-Chicas, researching mentoring for Latinos in STEM and what they experienced from early childhood up to higher education.

 Mariana suggests that while in this program, try your best to be in the moment and enjoy it because you are only pursuing your education for a short period.
-She also encourages students to ask a lot of questions and to get to know their professors because they are very supportive and are involved in many different research interests that can bring opportunities.
-For example, because she got to know Dr. Kouyoumdjian, she was able to join a research lab, be a graduate assistant, and a student ambassador for CHDV Connect.
-Mariana suggests that once someone graduates, it is important to keep in touch with peers and professors because you may need a letter of recommendation or help know when there is a hiring position.
+She also encourages students to ask many questions and get to know their professors because they are very supportive and involved in many different research interests that can bring opportunities.
+For example, because she got to know Dr. Kouyoumdjian, she could join a research lab, be a graduate assistant, and be a student ambassador for CHDV Connect.
+Mariana suggests that once someone graduates, it is essential to keep in touch with peers and professors because you may need a letter of recommendation or help knowing when there is a hiring position.
 During her free time, Mariana likes to listen to podcasts and audiobooks.
 She also enjoys hiking and social dancing to Latin music.
-At one time, Mariana loved dancing so much she wanted to be a dance major and learned seven different dance forms.
+At one time, Mariana loved dancing so much that she wanted to be a dance major and learned seven different dance forms.
 Mariana would describe herself as friendly, helpful, and dedicated.
-We encourage you to reach out to Mariana to learn more about her journey.
+We encourage you to contact Mariana to learn more about her journey.